mdgriffith/elm-dev/ext-watchtower/readme.md

 Easier to change the target definition than constantly adjust the `:def` in `~/.ghci`!

+Check out `WatchTower.Test` to see the cli args provided for development.

 ## What the server does

 When the server starts, then `Watchtower.Project.discover` will run in the current directory.

-This recursively searches for `elm.json` files.
+This recursively searches for `elm.json` files and notes them.

-If any
+At the moment, it also looks for `src/Main.elm` as the entrypoint, though there are still questions about what to do about files that aren't imported by the entrypoint.